 95th Street Library Events for the Next 7 Days

-Learn how to design a three-dimensional object using Tinkercad as well as the process of printing it using the library's 3-D printer.
-For 3rd to 5th grades.
-Program requires advanced registration with a fee and is limited to 12 participants.
+Teens can learn how to design three-dimensional object using 3-D software as well as the process of printing it using the library's 3-D printer. *Program requires advanced registration with a fee and is limited to 12 participants.

 The fee for these classes is:

 Naperville Public Library card holders: $10

 Participants can transfer to another class with one week's advance notice.
 If individuals cannot attend a class for any reason, they should inform the computer lab staff so the spot may be available to an individual on the waiting list.